sophieM03/git-workshop/README.md

 Now that your pull request is approved:

-1. click on “merge with squash”,
+1. Click on “Squash and merge”.

 2. Prepare a well-formed commit message: